mattiamari/zenpower5/README.md

 # Zenpower5

+This is a fork of [mattkeenan/zenpower5](https://github.com/mattkeenan/zenpower5) with (crudely) added support for Ryzen 7900x (Family 19h, Model 61h).

+What works:
+- `Tdie, Tctl, Tccd*`
+- Package power, using `RAPL`

+What does not work:
+- Voltage and current readings: Zen4 uses `SVI3`, not supported at the moment

+---

 Zenpower5 is a Linux kernel driver for reading temperature, voltage (SVI2), current (SVI2), and power (SVI2/RAPL) for AMD Zen family CPUs, with support for **Zen 1 through Zen 5** architectures.

 This is a structural update to the [zenpower3](https://github.com/AliEmreSenel/zenpower3) project, featuring a modernised multi-file backend architecture and expanded CPU support.